-Despite being banned from the Cenotaph, Defence Humanists, the BHA and affiliated groups have been active across the UK.
+Defence Humanists, Humanists UK, and affiliated groups have been active across the UK campaigning for inclusive civic Remembrance ceremonies.
 Following sustained pressure, more and more towns and cities are allowing humanist representatives to exercise their right to remember alongside religious representatives.

 Last year, representatives of over twenty-one humanist groups from all over the UK participated in ceremonies to pay their respects and will be doing the same this year.
-Wreaths will be laid in Edinburgh, Belfast, Warwick, Birmingham, Sheffield, Oxford, Richmond and many other places besides.
-In 2014, for the first time humanists will take part in a ceremony on the Isle of Man.
+Wreaths will be laid in London, Edinburgh, Belfast, Warwick, Birmingham, Sheffield, Oxford, Richmond and many other places besides.
+In 2016, for the first time humanists took part in a national, inclusive ceremony in London.

 Below is a selection of photos and comments from these occasions.
 Full reports were in the Defence Humanists’ regular newsletter, The Moral Warrior.

-Andrea Quayle of the Milton Keynes Humanists felt that this might make a good site for a Humanist memorial Ceremony at Milton Keynes, so she made enquires, and the following comment came from local planner John Moffoot :
+Andrea Quayle of the Milton Keynes Humanists felt that this might make a good site for a Humanist memorial Ceremony at Milton Keynes, so she made enquiries, and the following comment came from local planner John Moffoot:

 “The MK Rose is being specifically designed to be accessible to people of all religions and none.
 I think that it provides the ideal option for Milton Keynes Humanists.
 We will be unveiling the first column at a ceremony to take place from 10.45 on Friday 11 November, and to include a 2-minutes’ silence.”